pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 For a discussion see [Specification of Conceptualization](https://www.obitko.com/tutorials/ontologies-semantic-web/specification-of-conceptualization.html), as well as the article by [Guarino et al. (2009)](http://iaoa.org/isc2012/docs/Guarino2009_What_is_an_Ontology.pdf).

-As this is a literate programming document, we take the approach of explaining the data model to human-like intelligence, and defining the Core Ontology where it is needed for the explanations.
+As this is a literate programming document, we take the approach of explaining the data model to human-like intelligence, and defining the Core Ontology as we progress with our explanations.

-**Incorporated external ontologies** Our data model is a natural extension of existing data models.
+**Incorporated external ontologies.** Our data model is a natural extension of existing data models.
 Therefore, we incorporate several external ontologies into ours.
 All ontologies from the directory `~/Ontology/imports/` are imported.
 In addition to that we import the OpenBiodiv/OBKMS Core Ontology,